-To begin with, it is worth explaining what the acronym PL is.
-PL stands for ‘Party Logistics Provider’, preceded by a number, e.g. 1PL, indicating which type of logistics provider is being described.
-Firstly, the count implied the number of parties involved in the logistic process.
-However, with time, it is more describing the number of processes that have been outsourced.
-Now the range is between 1PL and 10PL.
+To begin with, it is worth explaining that the acronym PL stands for ‘Party Logistics’ and is preceded by a number, e.g. 1PL, to indicate the type of provider that is being described.
+Originally, this count implied the number of parties involved in the logistics process.
+However, with time, it has become more descriptive of the number of processes that have been outsourced, with the range now being between 1PL and 10PL.

-Because the needs and levels of eCommerce businesses are different, there are five most common types of logistics service providers.
+Because the needs and levels of different ecommerce businesses vary, there are five most common types of logistics service providers.
 They have been selected to respond as effectively as possible to market diversity.

 - Second-Party Logistics (2PL) - refers to logistics operators who own or lease transport equipment such as ships, aircraft, or lorries and provide only transport or delivery services.

-- Fourth-Party Logistics (4 PL) – is the type of operator who is a manager and a single point of contact in the whole logistics process.
+- Fourth-Party Logistics (4 PL) - a type of operator that is a manager and a single point of contact in the whole logistics process.
 It can offer the same services as a 3PL, but it does not always own them.

-- Fifth-Party Logistics (5PL) – is referred to by the term logistics aggregator.
-This operator can offer not only 3PL and 4PL services, but also develop an operation and deployment strategy for each part of the supply chain.
-Often deals with the logistical needs of multiple 3PLs and multiple supply chains, negotiating better rates.
+- Fifth-Party Logistics (5PL) - also referred to by the term logistics aggregator.
+This operator can not only offer 3PL and 4PL services, but also develop an operation and deployment strategy for each part of the supply chain.
+They often deal with the logistical needs of multiple 3PLs and supply chains, negotiating better rates.

-We mentioned earlier that the range of logistics provider types ends at 10PL.
-So, what about models from 6PL to 10PL?
+We mentioned earlier that the range of logistics provider types ends at 10PL, so what about models from 6PL to 10PL?
 They are relatively new in logistics, implementing the use of artificial intelligence in supply chain management.
-As AI is not standardized yet, the framework for these operators is also difficult to define.
-Therefore, we have focused on the most popular logistics models.
+Since AI is not yet standardised, the framework for these operators is difficult to define.
+Therefore, we have focused on the currently most popular logistics models.

 Third-Party Logistics (3PL) – a closer look

-From an eCommerce perspective, working with a third-party logistics provider is about outsourcing order fulfillment.
+From an eCommerce perspective, working with a third-party logistics provider is about outsourcing order fulfilment.

-You can find detailed information on how this process looks like in the article: Grow your business with eCommerce fulfillment
+You can find detailed information on what this process looks like in the article: Grow your business with eCommerce fulfilment.

-Working with such a provider not only makes it possible to carry out logistics activities but also to take up solutions for inventory management, warehousing, packaging, or returns handling.
-It ensures that provided services are more adapted to the requirements of the business and the expectations of customers.
-By outsourcing them, eCommerce frees up its resources and can better realize market expansion.
+Working with such a provider not only makes it possible to carry out logistics activities, but also to take up solutions for inventory management, warehousing, packaging, and/or returns handling.
+This ensures that the provided services are more adapted to the requirements of the business and the expectations of its customers.
+By outsourcing these processes, an ecommerce business frees up its resources and can better realise market expansion.

 Cooperation with a 3PL company is very much about the experience and support it can offer, both in the area of logistics services and in the other stages of order processing.
 It is difficult to imagine that anyone would know this business better than the experts.
-Knowledge in the area of risk management or cost optimization of the actions taken will help to avoid many mistakes or significantly reduce them, especially if you are just starting to develop eCommerce.
+That’s why their knowledge in the area of risk management and cost optimisation of the actions taken will help to avoid many mistakes or significantly reduce them, especially if you are just starting to develop an ecommerce company.

 Pros and cons of using a 3PL provider